ethereumdegen/bitgoblin/README.md

 BitGoblin
 =========

 A java bot that can automatically buy / sell based on price histories that uses the Coinbase API.
-Code runs every 60 seconds so that it can be lightweight enough to run on a RaspberryPI.
+The worker thread executes every 60 seconds.
+Lightweight enough to run on a RaspberryPI.

 Coinbase API reference: https://coinbase.com/api/doc